German Chancellor Scholz roasts pro-Russian hecklers in an uncharacteristically fiery speech

 Germany has a large population of some 8mn Russia immigrants that have opposed the government’s stance of supporting Ukraine “come what may”, according to German Foreign Minister Annalena Baerbock.

-Uncharacteristically, Scholtz hit back with some raw rhetoric, unusually for the Chancellor who has been very cautious in almost all his public statements on the Russia-Ukraine conflict.
+Uncharacteristically, Scholtz hit back with some raw rhetoric, unusually for the Chancellor, who has been very cautious in almost all his public statements on the Russia-Ukraine conflict.

 “Warmonger!?
 First of all, the warmonger is Putin.
 He invaded Ukraine with 200,000 soldiers,” Scholtz hit back.
 “He is risking the lives of his own citizens for an imperialistic dream.
 Putin wants to destroy and conquer Ukraine!”